herowithn/SnkrsApiDiscord/README.md

 # SnkrsApiDiscord
-A small script that gets data from SNKRS api and sends it to discord via a webhook
+A simple script that gets data from SNKRS api and sends it to discord via a webhook